 The Nexus Archstone depicts the Queen with a halo, imbuing her with an aura of holiness.
 It and a stained glass window’s depiction of the woman both decorate her clothes with crosses, another holy symbol common to Christian iconography.
 Indeed, latria refers to adoration for God alone in Roman Catholic theology.
 This sense of religiosity carries over to the throne room with its wall-to-wall stained glass windows seen in Christian churches.
 The throne itself bears all sorts of religious imagery.
 The design of a rose window employed in Gothic cathedrals is centered behind a woman wielding a staff in her left hand, which represents royal authority.
 She emanates light from amongst the clouds and flowing feathers symbolizing divinity and spiritual freedom.
 Directly beneath her feet floats a cross-armed angelic figure bathing cherubim below in a similar aura of light, female angels flying away as if responding to its will.
 Above her head flies a Pegasus, another symbol of spiritual freedom.
 All of this conveys a royal soul in feminine form transcending physical limits as the greatest good — the divine.
 The chamber evidently seated the Queen originally, and she was considered the holy of holies.

 With the Queen revered so, one might wonder what role the nobility played in politics.
 Almost all instances of “royal” would more accurately be rendered as “noble”.
-The once royal mistress is in fact a “former noble lady”, (元貴婦人) the Royal Lotus is in truth the “nobility’s lotus”, (貴族のロートス) and the royalty class is in actuality a “nobility” background.
+The once royal mistress is in fact a “former noble lady”, (元貴婦人) the Royal Lotus is in truth the “noble’s lotus”, (貴族のロートス) and the royalty class is in actuality a “noble” background.
 In short, most of the characters and items we come across in Latria are related to various noble bloodlines rather than strictly the Queen’s immediate family.
 The text for Latria’s Archstone only mentions that the Queen’s “clan” (一族) had been imprisoned, and we can see that this clan even includes nobles.
 The prisoners thus encompass at least the Queen’s court.
 And given the complex web of blood relations typical for royalty and the aristocracy, this tribe likely refers to the upper class in general if not the entire populace.
 With all this in mind, nobility are portrayed pretty consistently regardless of country of origin.

 Aristocrats live in extravagance, wearing silver and gold trinkets commonly ornamented with large gems to complement their elegant garments.
 The description for the ornate Ring of Avarice even notes that it is a symbol of wealth and debauchery in the sense of prodigality — they have plenty to spend.
 The ex-noblewoman notes that she has collected a fair number of items due to being the wife of nobility.
 These include fresh and old spices — a common luxury good for the wealthy in medieval Europe — as well as a rapier.
 We can acquire another such rapier in Latria’s sardonically-named Prison of Hope or by picking a noble background, which fits with the thrusting weapon’s popular use in aristocratic duels in Renaissance Europe.
 This is reinforced by almost all thrusting weapons being acquired in Latria, including its prisoners dropping estocs — such edgeless blades are practically synonymous with highborn status.
 She also sells the lotus of nobility, who have become known for wearing due to the beauty of the red flower.
 Unlike most just trying to survive as peasants, the nobility can afford to care about aesthetics.
 That doesn’t mean that their exorbitant lives are without concern.